michaelkremenetsky/webtsan/README.md

 SharedArrayBuffer-based web concurrency** — a simplified ThreadSanitizer that lives in the renderer process and understands the web's threading primitives.

+## Status

+Research prototype.
+It compiles and runs against the pinned revisions below, but it is not production-quality: max 64 logical threads, 2 shadow cells per byte (vs. TSan's 4), and only the instrumented execution paths are covered (e.g. TurboFan-compiled Wasm is excluded by design via tier-up suppression).

+Main issue with practical use is real world WASM libcs like emscripten and wasi-libc need to be patched as they currently caused a lot of false postives.
+This is where most of the work left is and its the hardest 70%.

 ## How it works

 Native TSan can't see web-level races: to the OS, a `SharedArrayBuffer` is just